-- A. The family day care operator must allow access to the entire premises of the family day care home to inspect for compliance with family day care home minimum standards. - B. Access to the family day care home also includes access by the parent, legal guardian, and/or custodian, to their child(ren) while in care. - C. It is a first degree misdemeanor to make any misrepresentation, by act or omission, regarding the licensure or operation of a child care facility or family day care home to a parent or guardian who has a child placed in the family day care home or is inquiring as to placing a child in the home, or to a representative of the licensing authority, or to a representative of a law enforcement agency, including, but not limited to, any misrepresentation as to: - 1.
-The number of children at the child care facility or the family day care home; - 2.
-The part of the child care facility or family day care home designated for child care; - 3.
+- A. The operator must allow access to the entire premises of the home to inspect for compliance with family day care home and large family child care home minimum standards pursuant to s.
+402.311, Florida Statute.
+The operator ,substitute, employee or volunteer must not interfere with or prevent the licensing authority from copying records, photographing or recording a location/activity on the premises as documentation for the inspection. - B. Access to the home also includes access by the parent, legal guardian, and/or custodian, to their child(ren) while in care. - C. Pursuant to s.
+402.319, Florida Statute, it is a first-degree misdemeanor to make any misrepresentation, by act or omission, regarding the licensure or operation of a family day care home or large family child care home to a parent or guardian who has a child placed in the home, or is inquiring as to placing a child in the home, or to a representative of the licensing authority, or to a representative of a law enforcement agency, including, but not limited to, any misrepresentation as to: - 1.
+The number of children at the family day care home or large family child care home; - 2.
+The part of the family day care home or large family child care home designated for child care; - 3.
 The qualifications or credentials of child care personnel; - 4.
-Whether a family day care home or child care facility complies with the screening requirements of s.
+Whether a family day care home or large family child care home complies with the screening requirements of s.
 402.305, F.S.; or - 5.
 Whether child care personnel have the training as required by s.
 402.305, F.S.